opencomputeproject/ocp-diag-core/ocpdiag/g3doc/parameter.md

 freshness: { owner: 'yuanlinw' reviewed: '2021-09-23' }
 *-->

-This page describes how to define and use the Meltan parameter model.
+This page describes how to define and use the OCPDiag parameter model.

 ## Overview